Registering for tax in Ireland

 Value Added Tax (VAT) Ireland

-Secondly, a business may voluntarily choose to register for VAT.
-In certain cases, a business may choose to register for VAT because they deal with a lot of suppliers and clients who are also VAT registered and therefore, they want to claim back the VAT paid.
+Secondly, a business may voluntarily choose to register for VAT in Ireland.
+In some instances, a business may choose to register for VAT because they deal with many suppliers and clients who are also VAT registered and, therefore, want to claim back the VAT paid.

-Revenue sets out the rates of VAT that are to be charged on the services or goods your business provides to its customers.
-You can only charge VAT once you are VAT registered and you claim back VAT through a VAT return, which is usually filed every two months.
+Revenue sets out the VAT rates for your business’s services or goods to its customers.
+You can only charge VAT once you are VAT registered and claim back VAT through a VAT return, usually filed every two months.

 It’s very common for Revenue to ask for proof that you require a VAT number as part of their tax registration process.
-Therefore, it’s important to show evidence of trade in Ireland to be eligible for a VAT number.
+Therefore, showing evidence of trade in Ireland is essential to be eligible for a VAT number.
 This can include invoices to suppliers or customers in Ireland.

 VAT returns

-In general, VAT returns are filed with Irish Revenue every two months and they outline the amount of VAT you have charged out to your customers and the amount of VAT you have been charged over that period.
+In general, VAT returns are filed with Irish Revenue every two months, outlining the amount of VAT you have charged out to your customers and the amount of VAT you have been charged over that period.

 There are two ways to file VAT returns:

 1. Paper filings are filed using a VAT3 form.
 The VAT3 form is sent to you by Revenue and must be sent back to the Collector-General on the date specified on the document.
-In general, this needs to be completed by the 19th day of the taxable month.
+Generally, this must be completed by the 19th day of the taxable month.

-2. Electronic filings are filed using ROS and this needs to be completed by the 23rd day of the taxable month.
+2. Electronic filings are filed using ROS, which must be completed by the 23rd day of the taxable month.

 As you can see, it can be confusing to file VAT returns every two months for your business if you are unfamiliar with the requirements.
-Having an accountant that will look after all your VAT obligations will give you peace of mind that your business has correctly filed its returns with Irish Revenue.
+Outsourcing your VAT obligations will give you peace of mind that your business has correctly filed its returns with Irish Revenue.

 Need Help?